riapinjani/rasa-arabic-tutorial/README.md

 ```
 rasa init
 ```
 Once your project has been initiated, use the below command so that you are able to use [stanza](https://stanfordnlp.github.io/stanza/) in your rasa nlu pipeline.
 Stanza is a Python NLP Package that supports many languages including Arabic.
+You can view performance metrics for Stanza's pretrained model [here](https://stanfordnlp.github.io/stanza/performance.html).
 ```
 pip install "rasa_nlu_examples[stanza] @ git+https://github.com/RasaHQ/rasa-nlu-examples.git"
 ```